Collapse OS features many assemblers. Each of them have their

 it can be used from within forth.
 You do that with CODE.

 CODE allows you to create a new word, but instead of compiling

 references to other words, you write native code directly.

 This word can then be used like any other (and is of course

 Unlike the regular compiling process, you don't go in "compile

 mode" when you use CODE.
 You stay in regular INTERPRET mode.

-All CODE does is spit the proper ENTRY head.
+All CODE does is spit the proper word header.

 Be sure to read about your target platform in doc/code.
 These

 documents specify which registers are assigned to what role.